-In order to qualify for financial aid at Westminster Seminary California, each student
+In order to qualify for financial aid at Westminster Seminary California, each student must:

-- Be admitted to one of WSC's.
-Master's programs (M.A./M.Div.) and enrolled as a full-time student taking 12 or more academic units per semester (student loans are available to half-time students taking six or more units) - Maintain a minimum grade point average of 2.0 each semester (some scholarships require higher grade point averages) - Make satisfactory academic progress toward a degree as outlined in the Academic Catalogue - Complete all required financial aid applications by the specified deadlines
+• Be admitted to one of WSC's Master's programs (M.A./M. Div.) and remain enrolled as a full-time student taking 12 or more academic units throughout the duration of each semester (student loans are available to half-time students taking six or more units and students in their final year taking all they need to graduate).
+A student in his/her final year of study who is taking all the courses necessary

+- for graduation may receive financial aid in the form of scholarships and grants if they drop below full-time status.
+In this case, the amount of the award will be based upon the percentage of units being taken in that given semester.
+A student is not eligible to receive more than two semesters of this pro-rated aid. - Maintain a minimum grade point average of 2.0 each semester (some scholarships require higher grade point averages) - · Make satisfactory academic progress toward a degree as outlined in the Academic Catalogue - Complete all required financial aid applications by the specified deadline